MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 # The pages of the application
 A series of screen descriptions the application can show.

+# Display on tablet screen
+* [ ] An icon of the sufitrail guy must be shown.
+* [ ] A widget showing small part of chart?

 ## Splash screen
 A splash screen is always nice to display information in such a way that it makes a connection between the hiking and biking literature published by the Sufi trail group.
 The other purpose is that the application can start in the background and when it is ready, the splash screen is removed.